lidiascudiero/motor_imagery_BCI_decoding-_neural_intentions/README.md

 - **Experimental Feature:** Deep Learning (EEGNet/Gaussian variations) for non-linear feature extraction.

 ---
-### Author's Note: The Neuro-Data Perspective

-As a Neuroscientist transitioned into Data Science, my approach to BCI is built on the synergy between **physiological integrity** and **algorithmic precision**.
+## The "Neuro-Data" Angle

-In this project, I treat EEG data not merely as a stochastic time series, but as a window into neural dynamics.
-My domain expertise guided critical decisions where Neuroscience and Data Science meet:
+> **Author's Note:** Leveraging my background in **Cognitive Neuroscience**, I approached this EEG dataset not just as a stochastic time series, but as a window into neural dynamics.
+My expertise in biological signals allows me to bridge the gap between physiological integrity and algorithmic precision.
+In this project, I focused on how specific neural signatures—such as **Mu/Beta desynchronization (ERD)**—translate into actionable digital commands, ensuring that the model’s "attention" remains neurobiologically grounded over the motor cortex rather than fitting to stochastic noise.

-* **The "Why" behind Filtering:** I didn't just band-pass for noise; I targeted the **8-30 Hz range** specifically to preserve the **Mu and Beta desynchronization (ERD)**, which is the gold standard for motor imagery.
-* **ICA with Intent:** Instead of automated cleaning, I focused on identifying and isolating EOG/EMG components to ensure the model learns from **cortical sources**, not muscular artifacts.
-* **Beyond the Black Box:** By visualizing CSP Topomaps, I validated that the model’s "attention" was physically located over the **C3 and C4 motor strips**, ensuring that the classification is neurobiologically grounded.

-**I view Data Science as the bridge that translates neural complexity into actionable, real-world interactions.**
 ---
 ##  The Pipeline: From Brain to Command

 ### 1. Advanced Signal Cleaning (The "Neuro" Edge)